Freezing transition and moments of moments of the Riemann zeta function: Introduction

 where the sub leading term is replaced by $(1+\t)(\log T)^{1+\t}(\log\log T)$ if $\b = 1/\sqrt{2}$.
 In the case $\min((\sqrt{1+\t})/2,1)\leq \b \leq 1$ we have

 All implied constants are absolute assuming $T$ is taken sufficiently large in terms of $\theta$. \end{theorem}

-\begin{rmk} For $\theta > 0$ and $0\leq \b \leq \min(\sqrt{(1+\t)/2}, 1)$, the sub leading order term can be removed provided one that $T$ is sufficiently large in terms of $\b$ or if one allows the implicit constant to depend on $\b$.
+\begin{rmk} If one assumes RH and that $\t \leq 0$, the restriction $\b \leq 1$ may be removed using the work of Ng, Shen, and Wong \cite{NSW}.
+For $\theta > 0$ and $0\leq \b \leq \min(\sqrt{(1+\t)/2}, 1)$, the sub leading order term can be removed provided one that $T$ is sufficiently large in terms of $\b$ or if one allows the implicit constant to depend on $\b$.
 This technicality is necessary because the phase transition occurs in the sub leading order terms of the second moment of moments. \end{rmk}

 \begin{theorem} Let $-1< \theta \leq 0$.
 If $0 \leq \beta < 1/\sqrt{2}$ then

 For $\b \geq 1/\sqrt{2}$

 and for $\b = 1/\sqrt{2}$